- Akron High School

 About the BNCF

-10/13/22 - THE BUFFALO NATIONAL COLLEGE FAIR WILL BE RETURNING - MARCH 15-16 2023.
+THE BUFFALO NATIONAL COLLEGE FAIR IS RETURNING - MARCH 15-16 2023.
 After a long pause due to the COVID pandemic, NACAC has confirmed the return of Buffalo's largest college fair which is free and open to the public.
 As we prepare, we will be posting information about the fair as it becomes available.

 Who Will Be There?